 - a.
 Single-family residence, other than mobile homes. - b.
 Two-family residence, other than mobile homes, provided that the minimum lot area requirement is increased over that required for a single-family dwelling by an additional 30,000 square feet for the additional unit and the lot frontage requirement is increased over that which is required for a single family dwelling by an additional fifty (50') feet for the additional unit. - c.
 Religious, sectarian or denominational uses. - d.
 Conservation or open space area, recreation common or park land. - e.
 Agriculture, horticulture, floriculture and viticulture. - f.
 Nursery, orchard. - g.
 Sale of farm, nursery, or orchard products which have been produced on the premises. - h.
 Accessory uses on the same lot such as garages, stables, barns, tool sheds, farm buildings and enclosures, tennis courts, swimming pools. - i.
 Cemetery. - j.
 Public and Private non-profit educational museums. - k.
 Municipal Uses. - I. Home occupation, as defined in Article 2. - m.
 Guest Houses, Bed and Breakfast Establishments. - n.
 Educational Uses. - Accessory Dwelling Unit unless on a lot that does not conform to the dimensional regulations contained in Article 5, Section 5.1, whether as part of new construction or as an addition, or to build or add an Accessory Dwelling Unit above a garage that is detached from the single-family house, in which a special permit is required. - p.
-Solar Photovoltaic Installations, subject to Article 20.
+Solar Photovoltaic Installations, including Grid-scale Battery Energy Storage Systems, subject to Articles 20 and 23. - p.q.
+Child care center, school-aged child care program, family child care home, or large family child care home, as defined in Massachusetts General Law Chapter 15D Section 1A.